How To Keep Your Cats In Your Garden

 For gabled sheds where its hard to have anything roll or pivot because of the slope, just use small pvc piping along the lengths attached with cable ties.
 The smaller the better.
 I’ve also used curtain conduit.
 Cats won’t walk along anything small in diameter and round….I’ve painted all mine to match sheds, fences etc so you don’t notice them.
 I have then on opening gate tops too.

-This keeps my cats in my garden… now how to keep cats out if you have placed your roll bars horizontally level with your fence tops but not on top of them?
+This will keep cats in your garden… now how to keep roaming cats out if you have placed your roll bars horizontally level with your fence tops but not on top of them?

 My secret weapon…..VASELINE.